afalenski/frl-wordpress/_pages/fsk-lab.md

 <h2>Installation</h2>
 A running instance of KNIME is a prerequisite.
 It can be downloaded <a href="https://www.knime.org/downloads/overview">here</a> and installed following these <a href="https://tech.knime.org/installation-0">instructions</a>.
 <h3>Installing FSK-Lab</h3>
 <div>FSK-Lab needs to be installed as a KNIME feature through the FSK-Lab update site (<a href="https://www.knime.org/downloads/update">more info here</a>).
-The corresponding URL to be entered in the 'Add Repository' dialogue is:</br> https://dl.bintray.com/silebat/fsklab</div>
+The corresponding URL to be entered in the 'Add Repository' dialogue is: https://dl.bintray.com/silebat/fsklab</div>
 <div></div>
 &nbsp;
 <h3>Starting FSK-Lab for the first time</h3>